azn-abel/azn-abel.github.io/_posts/2025-05-09-quarkus-panache-grpc.md

 categories: [Java, Quarkus, gRPC]
 ---

 Quarkus, Panache, and gRPC are three technologies I'm playing with right now.
-Here's what I like and dislike about each of them.
+Here's what I've learned about each of them so far.

 ## Quarkus